 However, taking this stand against Russia could put LNG, oil, and gas companies at much greater risk for OT security attacks against their facilities.
 Russia and third parties acting on its behalf allegedly demonstrated their ability to access foreign LNG businesses and their networks.
 They use a combination of hacking techniques and social engineering, including trying to offer former employees $15,000 on the dark web for credentials to access networks of refineries and distributors where they no longer work.

 Any oil and gas company that takes LNG security seriously must consider these actions as imminent threats to their business and production operations.
-Reducing digital vulnerabilities is critically important to reducing risks against cyber attacks.
+Reducing digital vulnerabilities, and implementing oil and gas cybersecurity measures is critically important to reducing risks against cyber attacks.

 Russia is likely to be focusing its attention on LNG companies helping Europe make up for its corresponding shortfall in Russian-supplied gas, with the potential to target countries that support Ukraine during the war.
 Oil and Gas companies must vigilantly practice digital risk management to keep their OT-IT-IIoT network environments secure.

 Russia’s ongoing activities affecting the world's energy supply chain should have CISOs, SOC teams, and other oil and gas industry professionals think about enhancing their security posture.
-Implementing end-to-end OT security risk management to help protect business continuity and ongoing production.
+Implementing an end-to-end OT security solution helps protect business continuity and ongoing production.
 LNG refineries and suppliers are already moving to strengthen their OT security and OT-IT-IIoT networks to proactively mitigate the risk of cyber attacks by nation-state actors and third parties acting on their behalf.

 Taking proactive steps today, before an attack comes, provides refineries, distributors, and suppliers a better and more informed ability to repel attacks.
 Today’s OT-IT-IIoT networks are deeply intertwined, and industrial manufacturers rely on them to produce the energy needed by end-users.
 Securing the entire perimeter should be a top priority for the sector.